 The SBID standard of endorsement is a globally recognised marque.
-Pioneering SBID Accreditation is now generally promoted across the UK as a sign of design excellence.
-It represents a mix of training experience and continued professional as well as personal development to distinguish a qualified and monitored interior designer.
-Click here to find out what makes SBID Accreditation different.
+Pioneering SBID Accreditation is now generally recognised across the UK as a sign of design excellence.
+It represents a mix of training, experience and continued professional development in an overcrowded market that distinguishes qualified interior designers.

-In 2021 it will become the first UK professional body to require future applications for SBID Accredited status to complete an entry exam as a condition of Accreditation.
-This step will elevate SBID membership to the highest level of measured qualification beyond an academic BA or MA degree.
+In 2021 SBID will become the first UK interior design organisation to require future applicants to complete an entry exam as a condition of Accreditation.

-Accreditation provides the quality assurance framework for designers, manufacturers and service providers within the UK interior design industry.
-The SBID has separated itself from DIY, craft and entertainment television programmes to provide the public with unrivalled protection as is demanded in all protected professions.
+SBID Accreditation provides the quality assurance framework for designers, manufacturers and service providers within the UK interior design industry.
+The SBID separated professional practice from DIY, craft and television entertainment programmes to provide the public with unrivalled protection as other protected professions demand.

 SBID is dynamic.
-It is prepared for the rapidly evolving future of technological and digital advancements and to react at the speed of the modern world with a criteria that not only assists designers in their business and in their career, but also to protect the public.
+It is prepared for the rapidly evolving future of interior design, reacting at the speed of the modern world with a criteria that not only assists designers in their business, but also in their career.

-Becoming SBID Accredited therefore provides the public with the comfort that an Accredited member has attained the highest status of assessed knowledge and experience in the UK equal with our recognised peers in other countries around the world.
+Becoming SBID Accredited provides the public with the comfort that an Accredited member has attained the highest status of assessed knowledge and experience in the UK equal with our recognised peers in other countries around the world.

-Based on the European framework, SBID pioneered accreditation for the British standard of interior designers by setting out measures of competence, skill, experience, and an annual requirement of continued professional development.
+Based on a framework of alternative professions, SBID pioneered accreditation for the British standard of interior designers by setting out measures of competence, skill, experience, and an annual requirement of continued professional development

-This SBID Accreditation framework is now internationally recognised across the interior design industry and has influenced other organisations in Britain to create accreditation as a standard.
+This SBID Accreditation framework is now internationally recognised across the interior design industry and has influenced other design organisations in Britain to adopt similar accreditation standards.